 The Mirror

-She thinks about the mirror in the classifieds.
+she keeps thinking about the mirror in the local newspaper.

 she waits for the call,